Chapter 7 – Faculty and Staff

 7.50.11 Compensation for Summer, Winter J-Term, College of Continuing Education, and Fully-online Accelerated Program Teaching.
-A faculty member who, at his/her option and in accord with University policy, teaches College of Continuing Education, Winter (J-term), Summer courses, or a course in a fully-online accelerated program shall receive extra compensation.
+Faculty members who, at their option and in accord with University policy, teaches College of Continuing Education, Winter (J-term), Summer courses, or courses in fully-online accelerated programs shall receive extra compensation.
 Unless otherwise agreed to, faculty members shall have no obligation to teach College of Continuing Education, summer, winter (J-Term) courses, or courses in a fully-online accelerated program.
-Compensation for Winter J-Term teaching or for teaching a course in a fully-online accelerated program may take the form of overload salary or agreed-upon release time during the fall or spring semester. #12-13–21 #14-15–08
+Compensation for Winter J-Term teaching or for teaching a course in a fully-online accelerated program may take the form of overload salary or agreed-upon release time during the fall or spring semester. #12-13–21 #14-15–08, #21-22-6

 7.53.10 Tutoring.
-A faculty member shall not for compensation tutor students enrolled in his/her classes or students for whose grades he/she may be responsible, in whole or in part, unless he/she is specifically requested to do so by the dean of the college.
+Faculty members shall not for compensation tutor students enrolled in their classes or students for whose grades they may be responsible, in whole or in part, unless they are specifically requested to do so by the dean of the college. #21-22-6

 7.54.10 Non-Distinction of Sex.
 The salary schedule shall apply equally without distinction of sex.

 7.55.10 Appeal.
-Any faculty member may appeal without prejudice to the President for consideration of his/her salary status, after having first appealed to the department chairperson, the dean of the college and the Provost in that order.
+Faculty members may appeal without prejudice to the President for consideration of their salary status, after having first appealed to the department chairperson, the dean of the college and the Provost in that order. #21-22-6